CharlesPlusC/CharlesPlusC.github.io/_posts/2023-03-22-STMandPositioning.md

 $\frac{1}{2}at^2 = \frac{1}{2}\times 1.8\times10^{-6}\times86400^2 = 6718.464m$

 This difference greatly exceeds the 100-200 meter positional error threshold we are shooting for in LEO.
 This example demonstrates how small errors in initial conditions can lead to disproportionate errors in position over time.
-Furthermore, this effect is accentuated in LEO due to the increasingly strong impact of monopole gravity wtih decreasing altitude.
+Furthermore, this effect is accentuated in LEO due to the increasingly strong impact of monopole gravity with decreasing altitude.
 Gravity is roughly 1000 times greater than any other acceleration in LEO (Montenbruck, 2000), making not only the calculation of gravitational force of paramount importance, but also highlighting the importance that the inputs to the equations of motion be precise and accurate.

 ## Tackling Positional Degradation in Space Situational Awareness Data
 The decline of positional accuracy of orbits over time poses a significant challenge for SSA systems.
 In this section, we discuss three primary solutions for mitigating positional degradation in SSA data: